anupn18/readme_lifesight/docs/PLATFORM/connect/native-integrations/shopify-integration.md

 To integrate your Shopify data and allow Lifesight to collect data from your store and use it in your marketing activities:

-1. Navigate to the Integrations tab in the left-hand menu bar.
+1. Navigate to the Integrations tab in the left-hand menu bar on Lifesight.
 2. In the search field, type "Shopify" to locate the integration.
 3. Click the Shopify tile and enter your store name (the part before .myshopify.com).